Shake off the winter blues with a trip to lovely San Francisco this spring.

 Take in a Baseball Game

-One of America’s most beloved pastimes is a good old-fashioned baseball game, so why not mark the start of this year’s Major League Baseball season with a visit to AT&T Park and the pennant-winning San Francisco Giants?
+One of America’s most beloved pastimes is a good old-fashioned baseball game, so why not mark the start of this year’s Major League Baseball season with a visit to Oracle Park and the pennant-winning San Francisco Giants?

 Their home season opens on April 3 (against Seattle), and you can regularly find tickets available for the remainder of the spring and summer.